The Lumineers: Musical style

 Alister Roberts of Contactmusic has described the band's self-titled debut album as, "a perfectly formed collection of rustic folk type songs, slotting in nicely amongst the current roots revival."
 Their folk sound has received comparisons to Mumford & Sons.
 On Mumford & Sons, Schultz has commented that they, "kicked down doors, and they allowed radio to receive a band like us because we somehow slightly resemble what they're doing."
 Jon Pareles of The New York Times wrote that, "Mumford comparisons rankle the Lumineers.
 While both bands wrap moody lyrics in toe-tapping melodies, Mumford & Sons pile on instruments in massive buildups.
 The Lumineers, by contrast, stay sparse, barely getting around to using an electric guitar on The Lumineers."

 Other artists have commented on the folk-style music of The Lumineers and Mumford & Sons; alternative rock artist Jack White praised the style, stating, "I think these acts nowadays are keeping people's ears open to the idea of the soulfulness of folk-style music and acoustic music, and you get a little bit closer to the musician, to the writer, at times."
 Conversely, hard and shock rock artist Alice Cooper criticized the two bands, calling it "an offense" to label them rock bands.
+By 2025, online criticism towards the Lumineers and their contemporaries frequently referred to their folk-style derisively as "stomp clap hey" music.